 Voronoi Index.
 The i-th component of this vector will contain the number of faces of the

 Voronoi cell having i edges.
 This implies that the leading two components of the per-particle

 vector are always zero, because the minimum number of edges a polygon can have is three.

 Controls the order up to which Voronoi indices are computed.
 Note that Voronoi faces with a more edges than this maximum will be ignored when calculating the index vector.

-Specifies the minimum length an edge must have to be considered in the Voronoi index calculation.
+Specifies the minimum length a face edge must have to be considered in the Voronoi index calculation.
 Edges that are shorter than this threshold will be ignored when counting the number of edges of a Voronoi face.
 The threshold value is given in absolute units of length (depending on your input data).

 Note that bonds in periodic simulation cells are computed using the minimum image convention, which requires that the cell is at least twice as large in each periodic direction as the longest neighbor bond.
-In cases where the cell is shorter, the computed bonds might be incorrect.
+In cases where the cell is shorter, the computed bonds may be incorrect.